conda/conda/conda_env/README.md

 #
 ```

-Your output might vary a little bit depending on whether you have the packages
+Your output might vary a little bit, depending on whether you have the packages
 in your local package cache.

 You can explicitly provide an environment spec file using `-f` or `--file`